What To Do When Your MacBook Doesn't Shut Down

 What to do when your MacBook doesn't shut down problems?

-Shut down problems occurring frequently indicates that something is wrong with your MacBook.
-There are various techniques and methods which you can try to tackle the What to do when your MacBook doesn't shut down problems.
-Few are relatively easy to perform, whereas others cause many inconveniences (e.g., reinstalling MacOS).
+Shutdown problems occurring frequently indicate that something is wrong with your MacBook.
+There are various techniques and methods that you can try to tackle the What to do when your MacBook doesn't shut down problems.
+Few are relatively easy to perform, whereas others cause inconveniences (e.g., reinstalling MacOS).

 Let's look at various strategies you can follow in dealing with your MacBook shutting issues.

-The first thing to try would be closing all of your applications which are blocking the shutdown process and causing What to do when your MacBook doesn't shut down issue.
-You can do this by right-clicking (or two-finger clicking) on their icons in the dock, and choosing "Quit."
-If any of the apps are unresponsive, you can also force-quit them by right-clicking on the app's icon, holding the Options key on your keyboard, and clicking on "Force Quit."
+The first thing to try would be closing all your applications, blocking the shutdown process, and causing What to do when your MacBook doesn't shut down issues.
+You can do this by right-clicking (or two-finger-clicking) on their icons in the dock and choosing "Quit."
+If any apps are unresponsive, you can force-quit them by right-clicking on the app's icon, holding the Options key on your keyboard, and clicking "Force Quit."
 After this, try shutting down again.

-Peripherals can also cause some issues when you are trying to shut down your Mac.
-You should try disconnecting any attached devices and remove all external drives by right-clicking on them and choosing "Eject [DISK]" or by clicking and dragging the volume to the Trash can.
-If you can't get a drive to eject, then that could be the possible issue.
-If you see a new window pop up with a choice to "Force Eject…", you can try that.
-Else, you can force eject via the Terminal with the following command (replace "DISK" with whatever your drive is called): diskutil unmountDisk force /Volumes/DISK
+Peripherals can also cause issues when trying to shut down your Mac.
+It would be best to try disconnecting any attached devices and removing all external drives by right-clicking on them and choosing "Eject [DISK]" or by clicking and dragging the volume to the Trash can.
+That could be the issue if you can't get a drive to eject.
+If you see a new window with a choice to "Force Eject…", you can try that.
+Otherwise, you can force boot via the Terminal with the following command (replace "DISK" with whatever your drive is called): diskutil unmountDisk force /Volumes/DISK.

 Very often, a frozen app causes intervention in shutting down of MacBook.
-If the app is not being closed normally, you need to force quit it.
-You can follow any one of the following steps for forcefully quitting the frozen app.
+If the app is not closed normally, you must force quit it.
+You can follow the following steps to stop the frozen app forcefully.

 • Open the Apple menu present in the upper left corner of the screen.
 A force Quit window appears.
-Select the app which you want to force quit and click Force Quit.
+Select the app that you want to force quit and click Force Quit.

-• Press the following three keys simultaneously: command, option, and From the force quit window, select the app.
-Lastly, click Force quit.
+• Press the following three keys simultaneously: command, option, and From the Force quit window, select the app.
+Lastly, click Force Stop.

 • You can also quit the app from Activity Monitor.

-• Command-clicking on the app's icon present in the dock also quits the app.
-Choose Force quit after command-click
+• Command-clicking on the app's icon in the dock also quits the app.
+Choose Force to stop after command-click

 Terminal assists you in plenty of tasks and troubles.
-Let's have a look at fundamental Terminal commands which can benefit you while solving shut down problems:-
+Let's have a look at fundamental Terminal commands that can benefit you while solving shutdown problems:-

-• For shutting down the MacBook immediately, you may use the command - osascript -e 'tell application "System Events" to shut down.'
+• To shut down the MacBook immediately, you may use the command - osascript -e 'tell application "System Events" to shut down.'

-• You can go for - sudo shutdown -h +the several minutes within a specific period of minutes to shut down the device.
+• You can go for a sudo shutdown for several minutes within a specific period to shut down the device.
 This is a risky option as it destroys all open processes and applications in your MacBook.

-• Another command, which you can use - sudo shutdown -h now.
-You can also go for the command - sudo halt.
-While using this option, you have to be careful as it gives you NO chance to preserve your data.
+• Another command that you can use - is sudo shutdown -h now.
+You can also go for the order - sudo halt.
+While using this option, you must be careful as it gives you NO chance to preserve your data.
 All the open applications are killed when you use this command.

 ● Use Terminal to repair disk.
-The Terminal can be used for repairing the disk.
-It helps in font maintenance and clearing out the cache data, which could help in fixing the shut down problem.
+The Terminal can be used to improve the disk.
+It helps in font maintenance and clearing the cache data, which could help fix the shutdown problem.

 1. Go to the "Finder" icon.